Are Mushrooms Antioxidants?

 - Mushrooms provide B vitamins, copper, and potassium for various health benefits.

 Nutritional Benefits of Mushrooms

 A study by Dr. Anaya Mandal concluded that mushrooms contain a high level of ergothioneine and glutathione, which are both antioxidants.
 This is also backed up by scientists in Food Chemistry like Robert Beelman.

 As previously explained, antioxidants protect the body from free radicals that attack human cells.

 While antioxidants are found in foods like oat and beans, the presence of these two antioxidants in such high quantity in mushrooms makes them the richest and healthiest source of ergothioneine and glutathione.
 Reishi mushrooms are one of the richest mushrooms with these anti-aging properties.

 Beta-glucan functions to regulate the blood sugar levels in a person’s body.
-This is a soluble dietary fiber that has been nutritionally tied with enhancing cholesterol and improving cardiac health.
-As a stable substance in mushrooms and considering its regulating functions, beta-glucan fiber prevents diabetes.
+This is a soluble dietary fiber that has been nutritionally tied with enhancing cholesterol and cardiac health.
+As a stable substance in mushrooms and considering its regulating functions, beta-glucan fiber is used by many patients with diabetes.

 Mushroom species like oyster and shiitake have high amounts of beta-glucan fiber in them.

 Mushrooms are a healthy source of B vitamins.
 They contain niacin, riboflavin, and pantothenic acid, which all help in enhancing cardiac health.
 Niacin functions to rejuvenate the skin and improve digestion; riboflavin enhances red blood cells and pantothenic acid assists in producing body hormones while enhancing a balanced nervous system.